FrankGaughan/newspapers/LAHeraldCoyoteJackRabbit.md

 "Poor fellow!
 You do not know it, but you are in luck for once, and have a friend at hand.
 Though at another time he might take your life as relentlessly and far more speedily than a pair of yelping coyotes, yet this time you shall go 'scot free,' if there's any faith in a first-class shotgun," was my mental reflection.

 I brought the weapon to my face, and, as they went whizzing past, not twenty yards away, the right barrel called a peremptory halt to the eager coyote, and, dropping in his tracks, he rolled over and over, literally riddled by a charge of No. 3.
 His companion was off like the wind, but a shot from the other barrel knocked him over, also, with two broken legs, and still another from the hastily-reloaded gun ended his miserable life.

-……………………………………………………………………………………………………………………………

-A Fishy Ceremony

-Codd—Fish—Sturgeon.—The marriage records
-of Christ Church, Philadelphia, under date of March 5, 1756, chronicle the marriage of John Codd to Mary Fish.
-The Rev. William Sturgeon performed the ceremony.
-________

-Teacher (to small boy)—Spell neighbor.
-"N-e-e-i-g-h-b-o-r."
-"Give a definition of the word."
-"Folks that borrer things," smartly answered the urchin.

-……………………………………………………………………………………………………………………………

-Easter Eggs

-Continued From Preceding Page
-________

-"I want to ask your forgiveness.
-I broke them by accident, and I was afraid to say so."

-"You?"
-Jeddie exclaimed, drawing back from him.

-"Don't feel hard toward me, for I have been unhappy ever since.
-I could not rest until I brought myself to take the money I had saved up for a watch, and use it to save you.
-I thought I could make it all right with the stationer by paying him.
-But he wouldn't believe me at first, and when at last he took the money he said he couldn't bother about you until Monday."

-Jeddie uttered an exclamation, and Horton continued:

-"You may be sure I was angry when he said a night or two in jail wouldn't hurt you.
-Then I knew I must go to my father.
-I was ashamed to have him know, but I was determined you should be free to-night.
-Father soon made that stationer do what was right!"

-Jeddie was so full of wonder that for a moment he could not speak.
-Then, as manfully as Horton had asked, he gave forgiveness.

-"It has been as hard for you as for me, I guess," Jeddie said.
-"So we will both be glad it has come out all right in the end."

-Mr. Bond laid a hand upon his shoulder.

-"That is the true spirit, my boy.
-Horton and I are not going to lose sight of you now.
-When you are through going to school, perhaps I can put you in the way of helping your dear sister."

-"And I want you to take this," Horton added, breathlessly.
-"Father settled with the stationer, so my money came back to me.
-It is for you."

-This was Horton's Easter offering—a sacrifice and an atonement.

-Jeddie hesitated, but reading Horton's wish, accepted the gift.

-"It is like coming into a new life," he said, joyously.
-"That is what they mean—these Easter eggs, isn't it?—a new and better life?"

-Horton drew a deep breath.
-For him, too, these broken eggs had a significance.
-He felt that he never could be cowardly again.

-"The Easter bells will ring pleasantly for us both now, Jeddie," he responded.